 Contact Our Skilled Bergen County Child Custody Attorneys to Protect Your Father’s Custody Rights

 If your child’s life and future are at stake, get the legal help you need from attorneys you can trust.
 Contact us for a consultation with child custody lawyers representing fathers in New Jersey and New York.
-MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC can be reached at 201-880-9770.
+Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC can be reached at 201-880-9770.
 Call us today to learn more about how we can help you with the child custody issues facing you and your family.